KLM open in 2020 at golf course Bernardus

 The clubhouse consists of a part that is equipped as a restaurant with offices and a part specifically for members: the real clubhouse.
 These building parts are housed under roofs like large zinc leaves.
 Terraces and platforms give spectators the space to look out over the 18-hole golf course.

-Pieters Bouwtechniek acted as chief constructor in this project.
+Pieters Bouwtechniek acted as chief structural engineer in this project.
 We take care of the structural design, the main calculations, checks on the other disciplines and supervision during the construction.
 What is special about this project are the eye-catching roofs.
 The roofs have an organic shape and each section is unique.
 The roof consists of steel truss beams which are screwed onto the concrete shell.
 Pieters Bouwtechniek has calculated this steel structure and modeled it in a revit model.
 This model served as the basis for the steel supplier to be able to make their workshop drawings.

 Return to the news overview